Yorkshire Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Yorkshire Bank’s changes.
-Even though using this technology is not a prerequisite for Yorkshire Bank , demonstrating you can stay up to date with Yorkshire Bank’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your firm’s panel standing.
+This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Yorkshire Bank’s changes.
+Notwithstanding that utilising COMPLETIONmonitor is not a condition for being on the Yorkshire Bank panel, demonstrating you can stay up to date with Yorkshire Bank’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel standing.

-The software creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+The software generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by Yorkshire Bank

-Mortgage companies frequently change their requirements.
+Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Yorkshire Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes